 How much and what kind of aid can I receive?

-Completing the annual FAFSA application establishes each year’s access to federal loans and work-study.
+The FAFSA application establishes each year’s access to federal loans and work-study.
 Graduate level federal loans and limited work-study eligibility combine to pay your tuition, fees and up to $19,450 for education related costs.
 Tuition, fees and the education related cost total is the maximum amount of financial aid you can receive.
-The combined costs are called your financial aid budget.
+The combined costs are called your financial aid budget, or cost of attendance.